read_table_from_db() includes optional arguments so you

 If you are unsure of column names in an existing database table, use

-function to check.
+the db_table_metadata() function to check.

 Here’s a full example of both column and row selection using the

-and filter_stmt
+columns and filter_stmt arguments of

-for a copy of the iris data loaded into
+read_table_from_db for a copy of the iris data loaded into

 the database: